2DSharp/Phypes/README.md

 You can plug in your own validators with custom rules, and Phypes will do the rest for you.

+With that said, you need to be extra careful to not inject an irrelevant validator to a type.
+A password validator to an email type would never make sense.
+It would in fact change the entire meaning of the email type.

+As a rule of thumb, use the bundled types and validators as long as you don't _really_ need to make a custom validator for a given type.

 To inject a custom validator, implement the `Validator` interface:

 **CustomPasswordValidator.php**